Celebrity makeup artists recommend their favorite long-lasting lipsticks

 Dominique Cosmetics Liquid Lipstick ($18; sephora.com)

-Your lips will look and feel cushiony-soft with this creamy-yet-matte lipstick.
-Don't be intimidated by the bold color options available; the pointed curved applicator makes the application a breeze, even for a liquid lipstick novice.
+Your lips will look and feel cushiony soft with this creamy-yet-matte lipstick.
+Don't be intimidated by the bold color options; the pointed curved applicator makes the application a breeze, even for a liquid lipstick novice.

 _______________________________________________________________________________